TGOlson/surfline/README.md

 A few things to keep in mind:

+* Querying for types other than 'taxonomy' isn't really that useful, almost all queries should use `TaxonomyQuery.type=taxonomy`
 * If setting a `TaxonomyQuery.type` make sure the `TaxonomyQuery.id` also references a taxonomy of that type (eg. if `type=spot` make sure to use `SpotTaxonomy.spot` as the id)
-* `maxDepth` controls how many "levels" of data is returned. eg. if fetching the "Earth" taxonomy, a depth of 0 returns continents, while a depth of 1 returns continents and countries
+* `maxDepth` controls how many "levels" of data is returned (eg. if fetching the "Earth" taxonomy, a depth of 0 returns continents, while a depth of 1 returns continents and countries)
+* Query Earth with a `maxDepth` of 6 returns almost every taxonomy (with a few edge case exceptions)

 **Forecast**